 My first stop was a Goodwill in a no-name town in rural Tennessee, the kind I typically feel like is free from any competition.
-But within the first few minutes I realized I was wrong.
+But within the first few minutes, I realized I was wrong.
 “Nice ink.
 My wife and I used to do tattoos out of the house until we got busted.
 Now I just grow weed.”
-I turn to my side to see a middle aged, one legged man in a wheelchair.
+I turn to my side to see a middle-aged, one-legged man in a wheelchair.
 We exchange small talk for a few minutes before he tells me that he’s looking for clothes to sell on eBay and that he does really well on brands like Ralph Lauren.
-He also shares a hot tip about vintage Asian design martial arts shirts like the one he’s wearing…which is really just a modern tribal print button up.
+He also shares a hot tip about vintage Asian design martial arts shirts like the one he’s wearing…which is really just a modern tribal print button-up.
 Even though he’s clearly an inexperienced vintage clothing picker, I know that he’d scoop up 90s Ralph Lauren based on the name alone without having any clue about LoLife demand.
 The same goes for the frat boys that show up to the thrift stores in crews to get costumes for their throwback parties.
-And of course the ironic hipsters thinking that Motley Crue shirt is hilarious.
-The competition is always there, the trick is just to beat them to them punch.
+And of course, the ironic hipsters thinking that Motley Crue shirt is hilarious.
+The competition is always there, the trick is just to beat them to the punch.

 Most days on the road are hectic and nonstop.
 From the minute the doors open until they kick me out at night, the goal is to not miss any picking time.
 Route planning is either done at McDonald’s using their free wifi before the thrift stores open or at night, planning the next day somewhere with wifi and good beer.
-I like to make a list of all of the thrift stores in a city and then enter them into findthebestroute.com.
-They put them in order so you can minimize drive time.
+I like to make a list of all of the thrift stores in a city and then enter them into Google maps and order them in order strategically so I can minimize drive time.

-Mary, a solo woman trucker that I met early one morning at a rest area in Ohio always travels with her pit bull for rest area safety.
+Mary, a solo woman trucker that I met early one morning at a rest area in Ohio always travels with her pitbull for rest area safety.
 We had a few laughs and both agreed that older white guys are the scariest.
-In my experience they mistakenly think I am at the rest area to get some action (think George Michael.)
-Best bet is to park under a light as close to other people as possible and never roll your windows down far enough for someone’s arm to reach in.
+In my experience, they mistakenly think I am at the rest area to get some action (think George Michael.)
+The best bet is to park under a light as close to other people as possible and never roll your windows down far enough for someone’s arm to reach in.